-My journey to becoming a software engineer did not follow the typical path most would expect.
-But, my background as an artist and creative thinker has been incredibly valuable in my new role.
+My background as an artist and creative thinker has been incredibly valuable in my new role as a software engineer.

 Some years ago, I was an artist setting out to paint the world with beautiful artwork and create something that might bring value to the world.
 I also wanted a college education and when my college advisor said I could double major in graphic design with just a few more classes, I made that leap.
 I enjoyed graphic design and the opportunity to merge creativity with technology.